gamemanual0/gm0/source/docs/software/concepts/kinematics.rst

 Inverse Kinematics
 ^^^^^^^^^^^^^^^^^^

-The inverse kinematics of a tank drive relates the desired velocity of the robot to the velocity required of the wheels.
+The inverse kinematics of a tank drive relate the desired velocity of the robot to the velocity required of the wheels.
 These velocities are as follows:

 .. math::